timothyhull/breadpool-self-eval/docs/index.md

 ## Other Derby Contributions and Experience

-=== "RCR Volunteer Service :material-cursor-default-click:"
+??? star "RCR Volunteer Service :material-cursor-default-click:"

     - 2,300+ hours of volunteer contributions to roller derby since August of 2022 including:
     - 430+ hours of officiating RCR adult and junior scrimmages.
     - 105+ hours of attending RCR officiating practices.
     - 40+ hours of preparing for and leading RCR adult and junior officiating practices.

-=== "RCR Officiating Development :material-cursor-default-click:"
+??? whistle "RCR Officiating Development :material-cursor-default-click:"

     - Regular officiating practice coach.
     - Co-founded an ongoing a junior officiating training program in 2023 for which I serve as the primary coach.
     - Deployed a streaming device to the scoreboard projector in 2024 to enable screen mirroring as officiating practice enhancement tool.

-=== "RCR OC Membership :material-cursor-default-click:"
+??? clipboard "RCR OC Membership :material-cursor-default-click:"

     - OC member from January to December of 2023.
     - OC member from January 2024 to present.
     - OC co-chair-elect for a term from January to December of 2025.

-=== "RCR Technology Enhancements :material-cursor-default-click:"
+??? technology "RCR Technology Enhancements :material-cursor-default-click:"

     - Led an initiative to refresh officiating technology in 2023 that resulted in the setup of and migration to:
         - A new SBO computer.